sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 """""""""""

 * input: A Tensor type, representing the input Tensor.The dimension of input is not limited, if x is only 1 dimension, c is 1, otherwise c is equal to the shape[1] of x.
-* gamma: A Tensor type or None, representing the scaling after batch normalization.
+* gamma: A Tensor type or None, representing the scaling after layer normalization.
 If the value is not None, shape is required to be [c].
 If None is used, shape[1] is equivalent to all 1 Tensor.
-* beta: A Tensor type or None, representing he translation after batch normalization and scaling.
+* beta: A Tensor type or None, representing he translation after layer normalization and scaling.
 If the value is not None, shape is required to be [c].
 If None is used, shape[1] is equivalent to all 0 Tensor.
 * epsilon: FLOAT type, The epsilon value to use to avoid division by zero.
 * axis: int type, the first normalization dimension.
 If rank(X) is r, axis' allowed range is [-r, r).
 Negative value means counting dimensions from the back.
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.

 Return value
 """""""""""
-Returns the Tensor type, representing the output to be normalized.
+Returns the Tensor type, representing the normalized output.

 Processor support
 """"""""""""""""""""""